A Guide to Understanding the Body Condition Score (BCS)

 - Ribs are easily palpable, covered by an appropriate layer of fat.

-- Bony protrusions are not visible.
+- Bony prominences are not visible.

 Signs of Overweight (BCS 7-9)